renatoathaydes/flattery/README.md

-# Webwidgets
+# Flattery

-Webwidgets is a library for building HTML elements using reactive Widgets.
+Flattery is a library for building HTML elements using Widgets.

 Widgets are just Dart objects whose purpose is to represent some user interface element.
 They are implemented using the awesome `dart:html` package, and do not try to hide it - so you can